Industrial VOC RemovalMay 20, 2021

 Regenerative thermal oxidizers use a heat recovery system, which includes at least two beds of ceramic media that act as the heat exchanger.
 RTOs use valves to create airflow reversals as the ceramic beds absorb and radiate heat, reducing the amount of fuel needed to heat the airstream.
 This results in very high thermal/fuel efficiency and low operating cost.

-RTOs are typically used to treat airstreams with up to 10% LFL (lower flammable limit) and ideal for treating polluted airstreams with low-to-medium concentrations of VOCs with zero-to-minimal particulate.
+RTOs are typically used to treat airstreams with up to 10% LFL (lower flammable limit) and are ideal for treating polluted airstreams with low-to-medium concentrations of VOCs with zero-to-minimal particulate.

 Thermal oxidizers heat and maintain a polluted airstream at high temperature for a set length of dwell time.
 The combustion process turns VOCs into carbon dioxide and water vapor.
 Typical VOC destruction with thermal oxidizer systems is over 99%.
 A heat exchanger can be integrated for fuel savings or excluded for capital cost savings.